CorruptBandit/BS3206-Advanced-Software-Development/README.md

 _Production should **only** be used when the system is ready for release_

+## Features

+This gym fitness application offers several features to help users achieve their fitness goals:

+- **Dashboard:** Provides users with a sleek dashboard theme for easy navigation and interaction.
+The dashboard offers an overview of various fitness metrics and activities.

+- **Calorie Tracker:** Allows users to track their calorie intake and monitor their nutritional habits.
+Users can set calorie goals and log their daily food consumption.

+- **Workout Tracker:** Enables users to plan and track their workouts effectively.
+Users can create customised workout routines, log their exercises, and track their progress over time.

+- **Admin Panel:** Accessible using the email `admin@admin.admin`, the admin panel provides administrative functionalities for managing users, data, and system settings.
+This panel is intended for administrative purposes and allows privileged users to perform tasks such as user management, data analytics, and system configuration.

+_Ensure that the account with the email `admin@admin.admin` has been manually created in the database to access the admin panel._

 ## Notes
 - Theme used: [Minimal Dashboard Free](https://mui.com/store/items/minimal-dashboard-free/)